-Special Education: When a student who receives special education services is suspended, school staff must determine if an IEP meeting is needed to create a BSP or to review and modify an existing BSP to organize more targeted behavioral instruction and intervention to prevent the recurrence of the misconduct.
-Continued misconduct resulting in suspension will require an IEP team meeting to determine if additional instructional and/or behavioral supports are needed and examine the appropriateness of current placement and services.
+Special Education: When a student who receives special education services is suspended, school staff must determine if an Individualized Education Program meeting is needed to create a behavior support plan or to review and modify an existing behavior support plan to organize more targeted behavioral instruction and intervention to prevent the recurrence of the misconduct.
+Continued misconduct resulting in suspension will require an Individualized Education Program team meeting to determine if additional instructional and/or behavioral supports are needed and examine the appropriateness of current placement and services.
 The student cannot be suspended for more than 10 days in a school year.
-If the student has been suspended two times, or the total days of suspension accumulate to 5, 8, or 10 school days, an IEP meeting must be convened to determine appropriate services/placement.
+If the student has been suspended two times, or the total days of suspension accumulate to 5, 8, or 10 school days, an Individualized Education Program meeting must be convened to determine appropriate services/placement.

-Section 504: A student who has a Section 504 plan is considered as a general education student and can be suspended for the same number of days as a general education student, but at 10 days of suspension, there must be an analysis in a Section 504 Manifestation Determination Meeting to review and, if appropriate, modify the current Section 504 Plan, including developing a "Section 504 Behavior Support Plan."
+Section 504: A student who has a Section 504 plan is considered as a general education student and can be suspended for the same number of days as a general education student, but at 10 days of suspension, there must be an analysis in a Section 504 Manifestation Determination meeting to review and, if appropriate, modify the current Section 504 Plan, including updating or developing appropriate accommodations as warranted.